22-10-2025

 - Digital photography: in image capture and processing,

 It is essential to understand that RGB is a device-dependent model, meaning chromatic rendering depends on the technical characteristics of the device used.
-For this reason, in the printing and physical production industry it is necessary to convert RGB files to other color spaces before production.
+For this reason, in the printing and physical production industry it is necessary to convert RGB files to other colour spaces before production.

 CMYK: the subtractive system for printing